Send the link below via email or IMCopy

 As part of our Safeguarding policy, you will never be alone with a Camper- Over The Wall have a 2 adult policy that means you must always be in eyeshot of another adult when with a Camper or a group of Campers.

 Volunteers arrive before campers so that you can be provided with full training in preparation for camp starting.
 This occurs on the site of the Camp and is a fun time of learning and getting to know your team so you are fully prepared when your Campers show up!

 Camp is jam-packed with fun and activities, which can be physically exhausting.
 It is important that you arrive to Camp at your physical and emotional best so you can give your all to the Campers and also get the most out of your own experience.

 If you feel at all unwell in the weeks before Camp please inform Zoe (email@example.com).
 Due to the high risk of infection, this includes letting us know if you have/ had a cold sore, and symptoms of illness (the sniffles, sore throat, cough, temperature phlegm etc).

 2 Adult Policy

-Campers look up to Volunteers, often striving to fill this role when they leave Camp and are old enough.
-This is a massive privilege to be so highly regarded by THE coolest people we know.
-With this priviledge comes the responsibility of being a good role model.
+Campers really look up to Volunteers, and it is a massive privilege to be so highly regarded.
+With this priviledge comes the responsibility of being a good role model to our campers.
 This involves the appropriateness of the clothes you wear, the language you use, how you treat others and your general attitude.
-It is important to remember this during all times at Camp, never underestimate the effect your actions can have.
+It is important to remember this during all times at Camp, never underestimate the impact your actions can have.
 A little bit of positivity or negativity goes a long way!

 See for Yourself...